 Joe Is Dead.

-Joe Is Dead is a narrative system built from print, layout, and digital interaction.
+Joe Is Dead (2024-25) is a grocery gospel built from print, performance, and myth.

 The story follows Dan, an crew member at a friendly neighborhood grocery store — a company that presents itself as reassuring and communal as it tightens its grip on labor behind the scenes.
 Inside this world, belief is manufactured through organized religion, paperwork, repetition, and corporate certainty.